complyue/hbi/Readme.md

 - Decided to `recv` with a posting conversation, _ONLY_ do during the `after-posting stage`.

-  Note: though you are not technically prevented to `recv` during the `posting stage`, doing so will pend the underlying wire, stop pipeling of dataflow, thus harm a lot to overall throughput.
-And might be taking more chances to create [Deaklock](https://en.wikipedia.org/wiki/Deadlock)s
+  Note: though you are not technically prevented to `recv` during the `posting stage`, doing so will pend the underlying wire, stop pipelining of dataflow, thus _HARM A LOT_ to overall throughput.
+And might even be taking more chances to create [Deaklock](https://en.wikipedia.org/wiki/Deadlock)s